Extraphysical and Extrasensory Powers

 I would like to look at two aspects here.
 The first is some of the descriptions that we find in the Mahayana sutras.
 Many Mahayana sutras begin with a description of the extraordinary scene in which Buddha is delivering the sutra: there are millions and millions of different beings present from all sorts of realms.
 The texts then describe how all the Buddhas and their Buddha-fields are also present.
 In each pore of the Buddha’s body there is a Buddha-field with a Buddha in it, also giving teachings to millions of beings.
 All the Buddhas in all these Buddha-fields are also present in each of the other Buddhas’ fields.
 The depicted scene becomes an incredible array.

 We can ask, “What could this possibly be referring to?
 What is the purpose of giving this kind of description?”
 I don’t know whether or not we can take such descriptions on a literal level.
 My tendency is not to take them so literally, but to try to understand them in terms of any possible counterparts from science.
 But, in addition, I think here the main significance of the description is the analogy it has with Brahma’s net, an image that we find in other Indian sources, not just Buddhist ones.
-Brahma’s net is a net that has a mirror at each cross-weaving of the threads.
-Each mirror has reflected in it all the other mirrors.
+Brahma’s net is a net that has a jewel at each cross-weaving of the threads.
+Each jewel has reflected in it all the other jewels.
 The analogy is with each pore of the Buddha having reflected in its Buddha-field all the other Buddhas in all the other Buddha-fields.

 I think that this is a good symbol for the network comprising all the teachings of the Buddha.
 Many great masters have emphasized that if we really go deeply into each word of Buddha’s teachings, in all its various aspects, we can understand all the rest of the teachings reflected in it.
 In other words, all the various teachings of the Buddha fit harmoniously together.